Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Shifts by a Crystal Group: Introduction

-Our characterization of $\Gamma$--shift invariant closed subspaces of $L^2(\R^n)$ is stated in Theorem \ref{main_theorem} with a variation given in Corollary \ref{main_cor}.
-Imprecisely stated, there is a one-to-one correspondence between $\Gamma$--shift invariant closed subspaces of $L^2(\R^n)$ and certain maps (the range functions) from an open subset of $\R^n$ and the closed subspaces of $\ell^2(\mathcal{L}^*)$, where $\mathcal{L}^*$ is the dual lattice of $\mathcal{L}$.
+Imprecisely stated, we show, in Theorem \ref{main_theorem} and Corollary \ref{main_cor}, that there is a one-to-one correspondence between $\Gamma$--shift-invariant closed subspaces of $L^2(\R^n)$ and certain maps (twisted range functions, where the twist comes from the vector system) from an open subset of $\R^n$ and the closed subspaces of $\ell^2(\mathcal{L}^*)$, where $\mathcal{L}^*$ is the dual lattice of $\mathcal{L}$.
 If $\Gamma=\Z^n$, then the characterization in Theorem \ref{main_theorem} reduces to the characterization of shift-invariant subspaces given in Proposition 1.5 in \cite{Bownik}.
-Our approach draws on the presentation of range functions by Bownik and Ross in \cite{BownikRoss}, to the extent that $\Gamma$--shift invariance implies invariance under shifts by the lattice $\mathcal{L}$.
-Perhaps the feature of our characterization that is most interesting arises when $\Gamma$ is non-symmorphic; that is $\Gamma$ is not a semi-direct product of $\mathcal{L}$ with the point group $\Pi$.
+When $\Gamma$ happens to be symmorphic, Theorem \ref{main_theorem} is equivalent to the characterization for symmorphic crystal groups found in \cite{Barbieri}.
+Our approach draws on the presentation of range functions by Bownik and Ross in \cite{BownikRoss}, to the extent that $\Gamma$--shift-invariance implies invariance under shifts by the lattice $\mathcal{L}$.
 We view $\pi$ as a unitary representation of $\Gamma$ and our strategy is to use unitary maps to transform $\pi$ into an equivalent representation that can be analyzed using range function methods.

 We gather together preliminary facts and known results in Section 2 while Section 3 is devoted to organizing the properties of crystal groups that are needed.
 The unitary maps that will be used to transform $\pi$ are introduced in Section 4 and applied in the next section.
 In the final section, we prove our main theorem, Theorem \ref{main_theorem}.
-We also present an example of a non-symmorphic wallpaper group $\Gamma$ and a $\Gamma$--shift invariant closed subspace of $L^2(\R^2)$ where the impact of the non-symmorphic nature of this $\Gamma$ is illustrated.
+We also present an example of a non-symmorphic wallpaper group $\Gamma$ and a $\Gamma$--shift-invariant closed subspace of $L^2(\R^2)$ where the impact of the non-symmorphic nature of this $\Gamma$ is illustrated and the twist coming from the vector system is clear.

+{\bf Acknowledgements}: Our interest in finding a characterization of $\Gamma$--shift-invariant closed subspaces originated with a question posed by Azita Mayeli.
+We also thank a referee of an earlier version of this paper who brought \cite{Barbieri} to our attention.